Cameroon Anglophone Crisis: Africa Deserves Real Peace, Not Managed Suffering

-For almost 10 years, the North West and South West of Cameroon have been trapped in a so-called “crisis”, that the world politely monitors while people bleed.
+For almost 10 years, the Cameroon Anglophone Crisis in the North West and South West regions has trapped millions in a cycle of violence that the world politely monitors while people bleed.
 Ceasefires are announced.
 Dialogues are promised.
 Committees are formed.
 Yet villages burn, schools close, children flee, and graves multiply.

 So when the UN says it needs “security guarantees” to monitor a ceasefire in DR Congo, I hear the same script that failed Cameroon.